Demian Voorhagen: Strategic Entrepreneurial Growth

 It really becomes once Joe and really because it’s just a different way of working and it’s something you need to account for as well.

-Yeah, yeah I think you’re I think you’re right in that like when you yeah when you take on somebody somebody else’s Money.
-There is like implicit in that agreement if they want to return on Capital and they are not super interested in you.
-Building a lifestyle business from that point forward right?
-They’re not super interested in you having a life they can.
+Yeah, I think you’re I think you’re right.
+When you take on somebody else’s Money, there is like implicit in that agreement if they want to return on capital and they are not super interested in you.
+Building a lifestyle business from that point forward, right?
+They’re not super interested in you having a life.
 You can have a cash cow of a business.
-They can be on board with that but they look at it and they go Okay, cool like I would.
-I think at some point you would like to sell this cash cow for business.
-Otherwise you wouldn’t have taken on Funding. .
-To grow it and so we need to kind of again gear for an exit and you look at this and go well I make X amount of money per year and I get to do whatever I want to on my own time limit and I don’t really care about about exiting and and needing to deal with that right? like it’s like a divergence in a way.
+They can be on board with that, but they look at it and they go okay, cool like I would.
+I think at some point you would like to sell this cash cow for business, otherwise you wouldn’t have taken on funding to grow it and so we need to kind of again gear for an exit and you look at this and go.
+Well, I make X amount of money per year and I get to do whatever I want to on my own time limit, and I don’t really care about about exiting and needing to deal with that right? like it’s like a divergence in a way.

 47:26.94 – Demian Voorhagen

-Yeah, yeah, it.
-It might be kind of a hybrid or different ah scenario if you do like a friend’s family full or a potential angel Around.right?
-Because some companies just need funding to get going because they need to develop a minimum amount of software to get going so they might need to raise like 200 K. Once they just get the software going and from there they can pretty much grow organically and then.
-Friends and family or these specific angels.
-Okay, with you know, just having dividend Payouts or they even have an agreement I’ve seen that multiple times where the Angels just bought out a couple of times later right?
-So they put up an investment they raised 200 k.
+Yeah,it might be kind of a hybrid or different scenario.
+If you do like a friend’s family full or a potential angel around, right?
+Because some companies just need funding to get going because they need to develop a minimum amount of software to get going so they might need to raise like 200k.
+Once they just get the software going and from there they can pretty much grow organically and then, friends and family or these specific angels.
+Okay, with just having dividend payouts or they even have an agreement, I’ve seen that multiple times where the Angels just bought out a couple of times later right?
+So they put up an investment they raised 200k.

 48:18.10 – Demian Voorhagen

-And then a couple of years later they just get bought out with a multiplier and but typically that’s not really what a Fec is interested in so it also really depends where you raise I guess another example would be with a strategic partner.
-Ah, where you can really enhance each other’s offer for example or do a combined offering.
-There’s also a very different way of raising than simply with a Vc that is just on.
-Okay, we need to get money money money. go go? go and typically feces have a higher risk profile as well.
+And then a couple of years later they just get bought out with a multiplier and but typically that’s not really what a FC is interested in.
+So it also really depends where you raise I guess another example would be with a strategic partner.
+Where you can really enhance each other’s offer for example or do a combined offering.
+There’s also a very different way of raising than simply with a VC that is just on.
+Okay, we need to get money money money. go go go and typically FC have a higher risk profile as well.
 So.
 It’s more okay for them to try and maximize growth and fail in the process and we’re typically an angel or your friends and family.
-They’re okay with you taking less risk as long as you make it and feces.
-They just assume that you know like ninety ninety five percent going out of business anyway.
+They’re okay with you taking less risk as long as you make it and FC, they just assume that like 90 – 95% is going out of business anyway.
 So we might want to push the gas on every one of them so that most die.
 But if they make it they’re going to make it big and that’s what they usually go for.

 It makes sense.
-Yeah, so if somebody’s interested in finding an angel.
-They don’t have friends and family to raise the 200 k they’re in the Netherlands they’re in Europe where do they like?
-What’s the angel network to you?
-You also had said.
-Previously in the podcast.
+Yeah, so if somebody’s interested in finding an Angel.
+They don’t have friends and family to raise the 200k they’re in the Netherlands.
+They’re in Europe.
+What’s the Angel network to you?
+You also had said previously in the podcast.
 You’ve done a couple of different fundraising rounds and done it in different forms and fashion.
-So like yeah, how does somebody do an angel round if they’re Dutch.
+So like yeah, how does somebody do an Angel round if they’re Dutch?

 49:49.20 – Demian Voorhagen